Memorable Manitobans: Francis William “Frank” Russell (1864-1950)

-For “meritorious service to the church,” Russell received the Order of the Knights of St. Gregory (civil division), an honour conferred by the Pope since its creation in 1831.
+For “meritorious service to the church,” Russell received a Knighthood in the Order of St. Gregory (civil division), an honour conferred by the Pope since its creation in 1831.
 Active in the local Catholic community, he was a charter member of the Knights of Columbus, Third Order.
 He was also associated with the Catholic Truth Society, St. Joseph’s Union, Catholic Club, Catholic Action Council, and Catholic Year Book.
 His professional relationship with the Northwest Review where he worked in an editorial capacity began in 1886.
 He was also active in the Newman Literary Guild, Moderation League, school defense committee, University of Manitoba Board, and child welfare work.
 On 21 February 1887, he married Mary Corwin at Winnipeg and had two children: Leo Russell (1887-?) and Francis Joseph “Frank” Russell (1894-?).
 They later resided at Suite 1 - 85 Kennedy Street (Rideau Hall).

 1901 Canada census, Automated Genealogy.

 “F. W. Russell, 85, Winnipeg resident of 65 years, dies,” Winnipeg Free Press, 16 October 1950, page 6.

 Winnipeg estate files (ATG 0025A), #42646 Francis W. Russell, GR4874, Archives of Manitoba.